fncbook/fnc/chapter6/euler.md

 [^altLTE]: Another point of view is that we can of course make local errors smaller by chopping $h$ in half, but then we have to take twice as many steps.
 The important quantity, then, is local error *per unit step length*, which is how $\tau$ is defined.

 However, global error is not as simple as a sum of local errors.
-As explained in {numref}`Theorem {number} <theorem-depIC>` and illustrated in {numref}`Demo %s <demo-basics-cond>`, each step causes a perturbation of the solution that can grow as $t$ advances.
+As explained in @theorem-depIC and illustrated in {numref}`Demo %s <demo-basics-cond>`, each step causes a perturbation of the solution that can grow as $t$ advances.
 Thus, we have to account for the flow evolution of individual step truncation errors as well as their mere accumulation.
 That is the subject of the following theorem.

 (theorem-euler-onestepGTE)=
 ````{prf:theorem}